Brute-f0rce/CEH/hacking-wireless-networks.md

 ## Wireless Encryption

    * WEP (wired equivalent privacy): weakest encryption.
 Uses 24-bit initialization vector.
 A 64 bit WEP uses a 40 bit key etc
    * Can use Cain & Abel to crack
    * WPA (Wifi Protected Access): Stronger encryption with TKIP.
    * You can brute force the keys offline
    * You can defend by using stronger passphrases
    * WPA2: Stronger data protection with AES
    * WPA-2 personal uses a pre-shared key to protect access
    * WPA-2 Enterprise includes EAP or RADIUS for centralized authentication w/kerberos etc

 ## Wireless Threats
    * Access Control Attacks: Aims to penetrate a network by evading WLAN access control measures, such as AP MAC filters and Wi-Fi port access controls
    * Integrity Attacks: Sending forged control management or data frames over a wireless network
    * Confidentiality Attacks: attempt to intercept confidential information sent over wireless associations
    * Availability Attacks: DoS
    * Authentication Attacks: Steal the identity of Wi-Fi clients, their PI, logins, etc. to unauthorized access of network resources
    * Rogue Access Point Attack: Hijacking connections and acting as a middle man sniffing
    * Client Mis-Association: Attacker sets up a rogue access point outside of the corporate perimeter and lures the employees of the organization to connect with it
    * Misconfigured Access Point Attack: Accidents for configurations that you can exploit
    * AD Hoc connection attack: Wifi Clients communicate directly in ad-hoc and do not require AP to relay packet.
 Attack can attack OS direct since the encryption is weak
    * Honeyspot Access Point Attack: Attacker takes advantage of multiple WLAN’s in area and use same SID
    * AP MAC Spoofing: Hacker spoofs the MAC address of the WLAN client equipment to mask an authorized client
    * Jamming Signal Attack: High gain amplifier

 ## Wireless Hacking Methodology

    1. WiFi Discovery: discovers the WiFi network
    2. GPS Mapping: Attackers create a map of discovered Wi-Fi network and create a database
    3. Wireless Traffic Analysis: identify vulnerabilities, WiFi reconnaissance, Tools for Packet Capture & Analysis
    4. Launch Wireless Attacks
-      1. 2.
-Fragmentation Attack: can obtain 1500 bytes of PRGA data that can be used for injection attacks
+      1.Fragmentation Attack: can obtain 1500 bytes of PRGA data that can be used for injection attacks
-      3. Mac Spoofing: attackers change MAC address to that of an authenticated user to bypass the MAC filtering configured in an access point
+      2. Mac Spoofing: attackers change MAC address to that of an authenticated user to bypass the MAC filtering configured in an access point
-      4. Denial of Service: Deauthentication and Disassociation attacks
+      3. Denial of Service: Deauthentication and Disassociation attacks
-      5. Man in the middle attack MITM : Attacker spoofs his MAC, sends a deAuth requests and then puts himself in the middle
+      4. Man in the middle attack MITM : Attacker spoofs his MAC, sends a deAuth requests and then puts himself in the middle
-      6. Wireless ARP poisoning attack:
+      5. Wireless ARP poisoning attack:
-      7. Rogue Access Point: Wireless APs attacker installs on a network without authorization and are not under management of the network administrator.
+      6. Rogue Access Point: Wireless APs attacker installs on a network without authorization and are not under management of the network administrator.
 Are not configured with any security
-      8. Evil Twin: Replicates another wireless APs name via common SSID
+      7. Evil Twin: Replicates another wireless APs name via common SSID

-         1. Crack Wi-Fi encryption
+   5. Crack Wi-Fi encryption
          1. Crack WEP using Aircrack
          2. Crack WPA-PSK using aircrack
          3. WEP cracking using Cain & Abel

-         1. Compromise the Wi-Fi Network
+   6. Compromise the Wi-Fi Network

          * What is spectrum analysis
          * RF spectrum analyzers examine Wi-Fi radio transmissions and measure power (amplitude)